-- a pain or discomfort in the upper right part of your stomach.
+- a pain or discomfort in the upper right part of your stomach

-Diagnosis of fatty liver disease
+How is fatty liver disease diagnosed?

 Diagnosis is usually confirmed through:

-- ultrasound of the liver
+- ultrasound of the liver.

-Treatment of fatty liver disease
+How is fatty liver disease managed?

 - regular exercise

-- reduction of total cholesterol level
+- managing your cholesterol level

-- diabetes control.
+- blood glucose control.

 The following links provide more information about fatty liver disease.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-Steatohepatitis and Steatosis (Fatty Liver) Patient Info, UK
+- Steatohepatitis and steatosis (fatty liver) Patient Info, UK